nadir199/PyGesture-Side-project-Pytorch-Scholarship-Challenge/README.md

 ```

 ## How to run the program
-- Go to the environment where you installed all the dependencies
+- Go to the environment where you installed all the dependencies (Maybe Anaconda prompt)
 - Go to the command line and run the command according to your OS :
-        - Linux or Mac run : export FLASK_APP=index.py
+        - Linux or Mac run : >export FLASK_APP=index.py
-        - Windows : set FLASK_APP=index.py
+        - Windows : >set FLASK_APP=index.py
 - Run this command in the command line :
 >flask run
+- You will get a link in the command line, generally http://127.0.0.1:5000 , Open it in your browser.
+- Here, in this web app you can set the actions you want for each of the listed signs.
-- There are 2 available gesture :
+- There are 2 available gestures :
          - Fist
          - High five
 - There are 3 available types of actions :